-So in honor of Mental Health Awareness Month, we want to share a few online events that can help support your mental health.
+So in honor of Mental Health Awareness Day, we want to share a few online events that can help support your mental health.
 We know there are a lot of free resources being shared right now, so we’re focusing on three organizations and communities we trust: The Center for Mindful Self Compassion, One Love Foundation and Plum Village.

 The Center for Mindful Self Compassion

-Self compassion is a powerful practice to help you through a difficult time, and its effects have been well-researched by Dr. Kristen Neff and her colleagues at CMSC.
+Self-compassion is a powerful practice to help you through a difficult time, and its effects have been well-researched by Dr. Kristen Neff and her colleagues at CMSC.

 One Love Foundation

-One Love is a non-profit that helps people learn how to love better, and right now they're adapting their programs on healthy relationships vs unhealthy relationships to this time of social distancing.
+One Love is a non-profit that helps people learn how to love better, and right now they’ve adapted their programs on healthy relationships vs. unhealthy relationships to this time of social distancing.